-Join the Space Court Foundation and Secure World Foundation for a discussion with the U.K. Ambassador Aidan Liddle and a panel of leading space security experts about a new initiative at the U.N. to seek new norms that reduce threats to stability in space.
+Co-organized by the Space Court Foundation and Secure World Foundation, the panel discussion is a discussion with the U.K. Ambassador Aidan Liddle and a panel of leading space security experts about a new initiative at the U.N. to seek new norms that reduce threats to stability in space.

 Ambassador Aidan Liddle

 Aidan Liddle, UK Ambassador and Permanent Representative to the Conference on Disarmament in Geneva.
 He was appointed Ambassador and UK Permanent Representative to the Conference on Disarmament in July 2018.
 He joined the Foreign & Commonwealth Office in 2003 (now the Foreign, Commonwealth and Development Office).
 During the course of his career he has served as Deputy Head of Mission at the British Embassy in Stockholm; Deputy Head of the EU Internal Department, Head of the Southern Africa Section and Private Secretary to the Permanent Under Secretary in London; Head of Press and Public Affairs at the British High Commission in Islamabad; and attaché for consumer affairs at the UK’s Mission to the EU in Brussels, during the UK’s Presidency of the EU in 2005.